uni-tue-kn/mpls-mna-stateless-egress-protection/draft-ihle-mpls-mna-stateless-egress-protection.md

 The bypass MPLS label encodes the SID to an alternative egress router.
 The SMEP network action must be placed in the MPLS stack such that the PLR (Point of Local Repair), i.e., the penultimate node, is able to process the network action.
 That means the SMEP network action is only processed by the penultimate node using the select scope.
-On an egress node failure or an egress link failure the penultimate node MUST use the bypass MPLS label to route traffic to an alternative egress router.
+On an egress node failure or an egress link failure, the penultimate node MUST use the bypass MPLS label to route traffic to an alternative egress router.
 To that end, the data fields in the Format C LSE of the SMEP network actions are concatened to form the 20 bit MPLS label.
+If a list of bypass MPLS labels is provided as Format D LSEs, they are prioritized from top-of-stack to the bottom-of-stack.

 # Example